Evo-F/arania-campaign-01/Groups/Guilds/The Librarians' Guild/index.md

 There is no minimum amount of time that one must remain an Acolyte before progressing to the level of Guildsman - some remain Acolytes for their entire lives, usually by choice.
 In order to progress from Acolyte to Guildsman, a guild member must select a specialty in both scholarship and combat, and demonstrate an advanced proficiency in their chosen specialties.
 In combat, these specialties are swordsmanship, blunt weaponry, flail-and-chain, knives and daggers, and martial arts.

+Upon reaching Acolyte status, guild members are stripped of their surname and must renounce all titles, claims, and holdings thereof.

 Upon promotion to Guildsman, the guild member will receive a unique honorific title based on their chosen specialty:
 - History - Historian
 - Practical Sciences - Craftsman